Back to Articles

 • List of inclusions (parking rights, store room, fixtures if agreed).

 For apartments, match the flat number, tower/block, and society name exactly to society records.
-This saves you from avoidable back-and-forth later.
+Small mismatches create big headaches later.

-Also keep payments traceable (bank transfer/UPI) and store receipts properly.
-If you are taking a home loan, the bank will expect clean payment proof and a deed draft that matches their requirements.
+Keep payments traceable (bank transfer/UPI).
+If you are taking a home loan, the bank will expect proof of payments and a deed draft that matches their requirements.

-Step 5: Book the sub-registrar appointment and prepare the people
+5) Book the sub-registrar date and line up the people

-Registration is mostly coordination.
-Confirm availability of all signers and witnesses before the date is fixed.
+Registration goes smoothly when everyone is ready.
+Confirm availability of all signers and witnesses before you book the appointment.

 • All sellers and buyers (or POA holder) present with ID proofs.